 - Limit the title tag to 70 characters which is the maximum shown in Google search results.

-- Limit each page to 10 keywords and/or key phrases.
+- Limit each page to one or two keyword combinations.

 - Make keywords specific to the content of each page.
 Don’t use the same set of keywords on every page.
-Making them unique to each page will increase the relevance of the keywords and increase the validity of your site for search engines.
+Making them unique to each page will increase the relevance of the keywords and increase the validity of your site for search engines and visitors.

-- Shy away from the use of single keywords such as a city name, state or event the primary service you provide unless it is incredibly unique.
+- Shy away from the use of a single keyword for optimization unless it is incredibly unique.
 People seldom use a single keyword in searches and single keywords usually have millions of results making your site rank high for it next to impossible.

-- Use the Google Keyword Tool to choose the best keywords for each page.
+- Use the Google Keyword Planner Tool to choose the best keywords for each page.

 - Description tags are still relevant since many search engines including Google sometimes use this tag to begin the description of your site in search engine results.
 Facebook also used the description tag of a site when a URL is pasted into a status update.